ChewieCB/StocksDiscordBot/README.md

 ### 1 - Create a Discord bot
 This is detailed here:
 	https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

+#### Ensure you give the bot the correct permissions to create, read and delete messages, and to assign roles.

 ### 2 - Get a Google Drive and Sheets API Key
 This is detailed here: